alexdlaird/pyngrok/docs/integrations.rst

     from fastapi import FastAPI
     from pydantic import BaseSettings
-    from pyngrok import ngrok

-    # Initialize our ngrok settings into FastAPI
     class Settings(BaseSettings):
+        # ...
+The rest of our FastAPI settings

         USE_NGROK = os.environ.get("USE_NGROK", "False") == "True"